scikit-garden/scikit-garden/docs/examples/MondrianTreeRegressor.md

 %matplotlib inline
 ```

-##  Extremely Randomized Tree - Recap
+##  A decision tree regressor

+A decision tree is one of the easier-to-understand machine learning algorithms.
+While training, the input training space `X` is recursively partitioned into a number of rectangular subspaces.
+While predicting the label of a new point, one determines the rectangular subspace that it falls into and outputs the label representative of that subspace.
+This is usually the mean of the labels for a regression problem.

+The rectangular subspaces are constructed in a greedy manner doing a binary partition at a time, hence each split is determined by a (f, \(\delta)\) tuple.
+The point `X` for which `X[f]` is lesser than \(\delta\) are in the left subspace and vice versa.

+## So how is each split done?

+The split tuple (f, \(\delta)\) is determined as that combination that creates child nodes such that the weighted decrease in impurity is maximum.
+Mathematically, this is the combination that maximises, `N_{parent} Imp_{Parent} - N_{left} Imp}_{left} - N_{right} Imp{right}`

+In a standard decision tree, this combination is found out by searching though all possible combinations of feature indices and values in the training data.
+That sounds pretty expensive!

-In a tree-based algorithm, the decision rule at every node is constructed by considering a set of candidate split points.
-The candidate split point that maximizes the decrease in impurity among the resulting child nodes (generally the mean squared error in case of continuous values) is chosen.
-In an extremely randomized tree, the number of candidate splits `S` are limited to `max_features` and each candidate split `S[i]` is drawn uniformly from the bounds `(l_f[i], u_f[i])`.
+In an extremely randomized tree, this is made much faster by limiting the number of candidate splits `S` are limited to another hyperparameter `max_features`.
+Each candidate split `S[i]` is then drawn uniformly from the bounds `(l_f[i], u_f[i])`.

+#### Note:
-In a single extremely randomized tree, this construction might seem suboptimal but while constructing an ensemble of trees, it makes sure that each tree constructed in an independent fashion.
+It is important to note that the actual reason is that while constructing an ensemble of trees, it makes sure that each tree constructed in an independent fashion.
 Decorrelating predictions in an ensemble is a key factor to achieve lower generalization error.
-In addition, limiting the number of candidate split points makes the tree construction very fast.
-Let us now generate some toy data.
+For a highly unlikely corner case, if each tree in an ensemble is exactly the same, then there is no pont constructing the ensemble.

+Let us now generate some toy data to play with it in the remainder of this example.
+Here toy data, meaning a set of ten points that lie on a sine curve.

 ```python